Getting a 650 Credit Score Car Loan can sometimes be an intimidating task.

 Improving Your Credit Score Right Now

-Being right on the threshold with a 650 credit score requires taking a few steps to improve your credit score immediately.
+Being right on the threshold with a 650 credit score requires taking a few steps to immediately improve your credit score.
 Thankfully, there are steps that you can take today that will boost your credit score more than a few points.
 While these aren't miracle cures for a confusing credit situation, they can help you get the kind of score you need to get a high-quality car.

 These tips can also help to set you up with a long-term plan for managing your credit.
 It is never too late to start carefully addressing this financial situation and to take steps to pull your credit out of the fair range and into the good.

 You have probably seen or heard advertisements for free credit reports.
 While these ads can be a little cheesy, they are showcasing a valuable service.

 Checking your credit score can help improve your rate by helping you spot errors and mistakes that decrease your score.
 You can dispute these errors and improve your rate quickly and efficiently.

 After checking your score, make sure that you sign up with a credit tracking company that will spot potential errors and work to address them.
 What is particularly lovely about this step is that most credit bureaus are likely to boost your score by a point or two just because you checked.

 That's because they see that you are taking it more seriously and are looking to manage your credit.

 Make Your Payments on Time

 We really can't stress this point enough.
 When you make your payments on time, you show lenders that you are trustworthy and reliable.
 You also showcase that you are capable of handling your finances without difficulty.
 We also suggest setting up payment reminders.
 This step is particularly useful because these reminders will let you know when your payment is due and help you avoid mistakes.